Frequently Asked Questions

 The syllabus page is NOT the registration page.
 The purpose of the syllabus page is to help students better understand the course content and make appropriate study plans.
 Actual course offerings in a semester can be found on the registration page and Dynamic Schedule.

 Please refer to your applicable catalog (year, program of study) and you can track the progress towards your degree requirements with the Degree Audit tool found in the Student Hub.
-If additional help is needed, please contact Graduate Student Services with your inquiry.
+If additional help is needed, please contact your Academic Advisor with any questions.

-To enroll in any INFO, CSYE, or DAMG courses, you must fulfill all prerequisites and meet all program restrictions.
+To enroll in any INFO, CSYE, DAMG or TELE courses, you must fulfill all prerequisites and meet all program restrictions.
 The department does not approve any registration overrides.

 For students who did not achieve a ‘B -’ grade or higher in INFO 5100, or their respective programs’ core class, the department strongly encourages you to retake the course as it impacts your ability to fulfill prerequisites for other courses and to improve your comprehension of foundational material.
 For Information Systems – Bridge students, you must obtain a ‘B -’ or higher in INFO 5001 and INFO 5002 to progress to INFO 5100.
 No prerequisites will be waived.